abetusk/scratch/notes/Skew-Approaches.md

 * Verify input data
 * Verify output solution
 * Visualize the algorithm as it's running
-* Make variable names more descriptive
+* Make variable and/or function names more descriptive
 * Brute force the solution
 * Identify simpler components of the problem
 * Is it NP-Complete?